AIT-Assistive-Autonomous-Systems/ros2bag_tools/README.md

 restamp
 ```

-and run `ros2 bag process -c process.config in.bag -o out.bag` to cut off the first 10 seconds, extract messages of the /image_rect topic and restamp them in one go.
+and run `ros2 bag process -c process.config in.bag -o out.bag` to crop to the first 10 seconds, keep only the /image_rect topic and restamp the remaining messages in one go.

 ## Python API